Character varieties of higher dimensional representations and splittings of 3-manifolds: Tribranched surfaces and complexes of groups

 \subsection{Complexes of groups associated to essential tribranched surfaces}

-It is well known that one may associate a {\em graph of groups} to an essential surface embedded in a $3$-manifold $M$, which gives a {\em splitting} of the $3$\nobreakdash-manifold group $\pi_1(M)$ (we refer the readers to \cite[Sections~1.4 and 1.5]{Shalen}).
+It is well known that one may associate a {\em graph of groups} to an essential surface (without any branched points) embedded in a $3$-manifold $M$, which gives a {\em splitting} of the $3$\nobreakdash-manifold group $\pi_1(M)$; we refer the readers to \cite[Sections~1.4 and 1.5]{Shalen}.
 Then the concept of essential tribranched surfaces, which is a more general notion including essential surfaces, should be closely related to the theory of {\em complexes of groups} of higher dimension.
-Here we shall discuss the relation between them.
+Here we discuss the relation between them.

 Now let $M$ be a $3$-manifold which is compact, connected, irreducible and orientable.
 Suppose that $M$ contains a tribranched surface $\Sigma$.

 \paragraph{\bfseries The dual $2$-complex associated to $\Sigma$} A cellular map between CW-complexes $f\colon X\rightarrow Y$ is said to be {\em combinatorial} if it maps each open cell of $X$ homeomorphically to an open cell of $Y$, and a CW-complex $X$ is said to be {\em combinatorial} if, for each cell $e_\lambda$ of $X$ of dimension $n_\lambda$, the characteristic map $\varphi_\lambda \colon D^{n_\lambda} \rightarrow X^{(n_\lambda-1)}$ of $e_\lambda$ is a combinatorial cellular map with respect to a certain cellular complex structure on the $n_\lambda$\nobreakdash-dimensional closed unit ball $D^{n_\lambda}$.
 In this paragraph we associate to the pair $(M,\Sigma)$ a combinatorial CW-complex $Y_\Sigma=Y_{(M, \Sigma)}$ of dimension $2$.
 The construction of $Y_\Sigma$ which we shall explain below is a natural generalisation of a well-known construction of the {\em dual graph} of a bicollared surface contained in a $3$\nobreakdash-manifold.
 The readers are referred to the exposition \cite[Section~1.4]{Shalen}, for example, for details on the classical construction of dual graphs.